V1NW0G/HK_BusApp/README.md

 npx react-native run-android	//for android npx react-native run-ios	//For iOS
 ```
-There might be some axios network bug on First page, you might simply ctrl + s the page to refresh it.
+There might be some axios network bug on First page, you might simply ctrl + s the code page/pull down the mobile listing page to refresh it.
 </br></br>

 ### Discussion